poppastring/dasblog-core/README.md

 	</a>
 </p>

-# DasBlog Core
+# DasBlog
 One of the primary goals of this project is to create a new blogging engine that preserves the essence of the original [DasBlog Blogging Engine](https://msdn.microsoft.com/en-us/library/aa480016.aspx), we also get the opportunity to take advantage of the modern cross platform goodness of ASP.NET Core.

 ## Building
-If you want to build and contribute code to DasBlog Core please fork this repo and submit a PR, check out the [contribution docs here](https://github.com/poppastring/dasblog-core/blob/main/CONTRIBUTING.md#developers) for more details.
+If you want to build and contribute code to DasBlog please fork this repo and submit a PR, check out the [contribution docs here](https://github.com/poppastring/dasblog-core/blob/main/CONTRIBUTING.md#developers) for more details.

 ## Deployment